-Sector Relevant Intervention (by 2030) Objective Local Carbon Impact potential Actions Implementation considerations Internal Action Owner Resource required Overarching N/A Encourage and enable council staff to take climate action Continue to provide education and enhance climate knowledge and explore rolling climate pledges for council staff.
+Relevant Intervention (by Objective Local Carbon Implementation Internal Action Resource Sector 2030) Impact Actions considerations Owner required 2030) potential considerations Owner required Overarching N/A Encourage and enable council staff to take climate action Continue to provide education and enhance climate knowledge and explore rolling climate pledges for council staff.
 To build on existing staff education programs, Climate pledges can increase awareness and provide a way of tracking progress in staff behaviour and encourage ownership.
 When onboarding new staff, carbon literacy/training should be included in their induction process.
 Regarding existing staff, this can be managed in PDRs and put into performance management for heads of departments.
 Carbon Neutral Team Officer time required to coordinate training.
 Resource required to develop training material from either an internal officer or external resource.

-Overarching Every service area within the council to have a named position with a focus on carbon detailed within their role, these carbon champions to form a Wider Borough Carbon Board.
-As a first step, resource considerations would need to be made and considerations on the which individuals and levels of role would make most sense to lead this, as well as setting expectations on the role.
+Overarching Every service area within the council to have a named position with a focus on carbon detailed within their role, these carbon champions to form a Wider Borough Carbon Board As a first step, resource considerations would need to be made and considerations on the which individuals and levels of role would make most sense to lead this, as well as setting expectations on the role.
 Additionally, explore quantifying emissions per department to provide more clarity on the scale of action required.
-Head of Environmental Services Officer time required to coordinate carbon champions.
+Leadership Officer time required to coordinate carbon champions.
 Carbon champions to have time committed in order to participate on the Wider Borough Carbon Board.
-Overarching and all committee chairs and vice- Use existing groups to explore cost and resource requirements for Carbon Literacy training and list of staff to train as a priority.
+Overarching certified as carbon literate.
+Use existing groups to explore cost and resource requirements for Carbon Literacy training and list of staff to train as a priority.
 Consider the level of staff involved.
 This could be a starting point for having trained staff as carbon champions (as above).
 Carbon Neutral Team Officer time required to coordinate carbon literacy training.
 Time for officers and committee chairs and vice-chairs to participate in training.
-Overarching Provide guidance and support on agile working practices to reduce unnecessary travel.
-Review the council's existing agile working policies and explore how these can be updated and better communicated to reduce unnecessary travel.
+Overarching Provide guidance and support on agile working practices to Review the council's existing agile working policies and explore how these can be updated and better communicated to reduce unnecessary travel.
 Carbon Neutral Team Officer time required to produce guidance.

-Overarching , to inform people of the communications campaigns, explore how these have been successful before developing further regular communications.
+Overarching כ נ ג ג ג ג ג ג ג ג ג ג ג ג ג ג ג ג ג ג Design a communication campai gn, different to previous approaches, to inform people of the facts/urgency of the situation and motivate staff to proactively act Build on existing communications campaigns, explore how these have been successful before developing further regular communications.
 Ensure these are connected with relevant policies and projects to enable staff to act on the information.
 Communications team Officer time required to produce communications campaign.
-Overarching Council policies and processes to prioritise reducing carbon and climate impact Prioritise and consistently use carbon assessments in the decision process of projects and include carbon pricing into capital investment decisions.
+Overarching Council policies and processes to prioritise reducing carbon and climate impact c a c f c c c c Prioritise and consistently use carbon assessments in the decision process of orojects and include carbon pricing into capital investment decisions.
 Carbon considerations in projects and committee decision reports are currently not prioritised or matched up against other council priorities.
 This could begin by reviewing current guidance on carbon considerations for projects and decisions, and engage with departments via leads to understand competing priorities.
 Additionally, educate managers how to use the web-based calculator to give quantifications for committee report.
-Carbon Neutral Resource required to produce templates and guidance.
+Carbon Neutral Team Resource required to produce templates and guidance.
 May require specialist advice